JVAdams/GLFC/README.md

 **GLFC** is a package of functions developed for the [Great Lakes Fishery Commission](http://www.glfc.org/)'s sea lamprey control program using the [R programming language](http://www.r-project.org/).

+An example of how to use the functions in **GLFC** to estimate indices of adult sea lamprey abundance in the Great Lakes is given in this [vignette](https://rawgit.com/JVAdams/GLFC/master/vignettes/Adult-Index.html).

 The package can be installed from within R.

 	devtools::install_github("JVAdams/GLFC")